icgrp/bert/docs/tutorials/huffman/huffman.md

 * Uses a bzip2 implementation of Huffmann encoding to create a new dictionary on the PS side and transfer it via BERT.
 * Writes ascending input to the `rawTextMem` and an identity encoding as the Huffman dictionary.

+AMD: *why is hellobert.c above a link to github?
+I first asked why you gave me a github link for that when everything else has been a file path to copy.
+Later you tell me to copy an entire directory that includes hellobert.c.
+So, maybe don't confuse me by pointing to the application above like I'm suppossed to be grabbing it.*

 As mentioned above, if the project was initially created with any sample code (like helloworld.c or anything else that includes a main method), delete it now.
 Then, copy over all the code in `.../bert/docs/tutorials/huffman/sw_huffman` into the project application's `src` folder.

 This includes: